Skip to main content

 In your application you will always have access to the container via the ioc global property.
 We can register a binding using the bind method, passing the alias name that we wish to register along with our dependency:

-import { StringNormalizer } from '#app/helpers/StringNormalizer'
+import { StringNormalizer } from '#src/helpers/StringNormalizer'

 ioc.bind('App/Helpers/StringNormalizer', StringNormalizer)